Roma Street station construction update - June and July 2026

 - Heavy plant movements including the use of cranes and oversized deliveries to site.
 Some short-term pedestrian stoppages, lane closures and footpath diversions may be required.

-- Service investigations and installation for sewer line and utilities on Roma Street.
+- Service investigations and installation of a sewer line and utilities on Roma Street.

 Surrounding streets and footpaths